 If you are interested in a career within the performing arts industry or developing a range of transferable skills appropriate for all workplaces, then the Wath Academy Sixth Form Music Scholarship is for you.

-This programme is designed to give you a practical and theoretical understanding of Music and related industries.
+This programme is designed to give you a practical and theoretical understanding of music and related industries.
 Although it is a very practical course, there are elements of theory that will deepen your understanding of music.
 The Music Scholarship is for students who actively want to be a part of the performing arts industry and have an interest in music as a potential career pathway.
-However, the course covers a range of transferable skills such as teamwork, confidence, public speaking, time management, and empathy which would be vital for any career path.
+However, the course covers a range of transferable skills such as teamwork, confidence, public speaking, time management, and empathy, which are vital for any career path.

-Music scholars study RSL Level 3 Subsidiary Diploma for Music Practitioners and engage in the music enrichment workshops alongside other A Level and/or applied subjects.
+Music scholars study RSL Level 3 Subsidiary Diploma for Music Practitioners and engage in music enrichment workshops alongside other A Level and/ or applied subjects.

 The units covered in the Music Scholarship allow you to develop your knowledge and skills as a musician.
 You will also have the opportunity to gain hands-on industry experience when performing in a number of productions to a paying audience.

 To take the Music Scholarship, we ask is that you must be passionate about Music, understand there is a requirement to perform to an audience and be open to working as part of a team when required.
 You need to be open-minded and resilient, with a positive attitude.
 You need to be prepared to attend evening rehearsals and performances.